-Dr. Roth’s fellowship training in pediatric orthopedics makes him one of Central Oregon’s only experts in treating children with orthopedic conditions of the hip, foot and ankle, and hand, as well as limb and spinal deformity, sports medicine, and neuromuscular disease management.
-He recognizes that children’s growing bodies require specialized orthopedic care, whether treating a fracture or a complicated medical condition.
-Some complex conditions require a higher level of care than what is currently available in Central Oregon.
-In order to treat these pediatric patients, Dr. Roth has staff privileges at Shriners Hospital for Children in Portland.
+As one of Central Oregon’s only experts treating children and young adults with orthopedic conditions, Dr. Roth recognizes that children’s growing bodies require specialized care, whether treating a fracture or a complicated medical condition.
+When complex conditions require a higher level of care than what is currently available in Central Oregon, he has staff privileges at Shriners Hospital for Children in Portland.

 “When I was 15, I was just walking down the stairs, and tripped and fell.
 I felt a pinch and my hip jammed.
 When I sat up, I felt an immediate sharp pain.
 I found out later that my labrum tore and my hip was impinged on both my pelvis and hip bone.
 The fall had completely destroyed my hip joint so it was rubbing bone on bone.
 I went from playing sports to being completely bedridden.
 My family put all of our trust in Dr. Roth.
 The first few weeks after surgery were really hard, especially since we wouldn’t know if it really worked until my four-week appointment.
 When we got the x-rays back, it was such a huge relief.
 I am so grateful and now I am getting back to everything I can — swimming, biking, walking, and playing with my siblings…” Raenah Gehm